chharvey/counterpoint/docs/reference/types.md

 The values in a tuple are called **items** (the actual values) or **entries** (the slots the values are stored in).
 The number of entries in a tuple is called its **count**.
 The count of a tuple is fixed and known at compile-time, as is the type of each entry in the tuple.
+The order of entries is significant: looping and iteration are performed in index order.
 Tuples are heterogeneous, meaning they can be declared with different entry types.
 If a tuple is mutable, the entries of the tuple may be reassigned, but only to values of the correct type.